alexgibson/alxgbsn.co.uk/_posts/2011-11-23-make-sure-to-use-correct-meta-viewport-syntax.md

 ---
 layout: post
 title: Make sure to use correct meta viewport syntax
+desc: An example of why you should be careful to define meta viewport values using the correct syntax
 ---

 When browsing the web it's not uncommon to come across two slight variations on the syntax for declaring meta viewport content values.
 It's a bit unclear how the two variations originated, but it should be noted that only one is correct, and using an incorrect syntax can actually create problems on certain web browsers.